dipakcg/edd-extra-notes-on-checkout/readme.txt

 == Frequently Asked Questions ==
 = Any specific requirements for this plugin to work? =

-* 'Easy Digital Downlaods' plugin should be installed and activated, for this plugin to work.
+'Easy Digital Downlaods' plugin should be installed and activated, for this plugin to work.

 = Is that it? =

 Pretty much, yeah.

 == Screenshots ==
-1. Extra note(s) textarea at checkout
+1. Extra note(s) textarea on checkout screen
 2. {extra_note} email tag

 == Changelog ==
-= 1.1, January 03, 2016 =
+= 1.1, January 06, 2016 =
 * Initial release.
 * Born of Easy Digital Downloads - Extra note(s) On Checkout.